Maximal independent set: Counting maximal independent sets

 The counting problem associated to maximal independent sets has been investigated in computational complexity theory.
 The problem asks, given an undirected graph, how many maximal independent sets it contains.
 This problem is #P-hard already when the input is restricted to be a bipartite graph.

 The problem is however tractable on some specific classes of graphs, for instance it is tractable on cographs.

+Average-case behavior

+The maximum independent set problem on the Erdős–Rényi random graph $G(n,1/2)$ is known to exhibit a statistical-to-computational gap.
+A classical second-moment argument shows that the largest independent set has size $(2+o(1))\log_2 n$, whereas the best known polynomial-time algorithm, due to Karp, finds an independent set of size about $\log_2 n$.
+Despite the simplicity of this sequential greedy algorithm, no polynomial-time algorithm is currently known to find an independent set of size $(1+\varepsilon)\log_2 n$ for any fixed $\varepsilon>0$.
+This task is believed to be hard.

 Parallelization of finding maximum independent sets

 History

 The maximal independent set problem was originally thought to be non-trivial to parallelize due to the fact that the lexicographical maximal independent set proved to be P-Complete; however, it has been shown that a deterministic parallel solution could be given by an $NC^1$ reduction from either the maximum set packing or the maximal matching problem or by an $NC^2$ reduction from the 2-satisfiability problem.
 Typically, the structure of the algorithm given follows other parallel graph algorithms - that is they subdivide the graph into smaller local problems that are solvable in parallel by running an identical algorithm.

 Initial research into the maximal independent set problem started on the PRAM model and has since expanded to produce results for distributed algorithms on computer clusters.
 The many challenges of designing distributed parallel algorithms apply in equal to the maximum independent set problem.
 In particular, finding an algorithm that exhibits efficient runtime and is optimal in data communication for subdividing the graph and merging the independent set.